 More Shopify Resources

 There are many Shopify resources out there to help grow your ecommerce business.
 While this list may not reflect the entirety of what the internet offers, it’s a great place to start.
 And, as you learn and interact with the thought leaders and leadership above, you may discover your own favorite Shopify resources.
-If we missed anything, let us know.
-In the meantime, we’re here for any remaining ecommerce queries.
+And for more on how to win at Shopify, check out the AdRoll app for Shopify today.

 Nick is a Lifecycle Marketing Associate at AdRoll.
 He’s a high-energy individual who’s passionate about e-commerce.
 He is currently working on launching his own Shopify store.